 In 2022, the Bureau of Ocean Energy Management (BOEM) issued five offshore wind leases in federal waters off California: two offshore of Humboldt County, and three offshore of San Luis Obispo County.
 The Coastal Commission conditionally concurred with BOEM’s consistency determinations (CDs), finding that the proposed lease sales were consistent with California’s coastal management policies.
 Details about the Commission’s 2022 reviews are available in the Documents and Resources section below.

-Recognizing the importance of California’s tribal, commercial, and recreational fisheries, Condition 7c of CDs, and State Senate Bill 286 (2023) called for the development of a Statewide Strategy for the Coexistence of California Fishing Communities and Offshore Wind Energy (Statewide Strategy).
-The Statewide Strategy was developed by the California Offshore Wind Energy Fisheries Working Group (Working Group) which includes representatives from California Native American Tribes, fishing sectors, seafood processors, offshore wind leaseholders, and state and federal agencies.
-Meeting summaries from the two years of Working Group activities are available under the Working Group section below.
+Recognizing the importance of California’s tribal, commercial, and recreational fisheries, Condition 7c of the CDs, and State Senate Bill 286 (2023) called for the development of a Statewide Strategy for the Coexistence of California Fishing Communities and Offshore Wind Energy (Statewide Strategy).
+The Statewide Strategy was developed by the California Offshore Wind Energy Fisheries Working Group (Working Group) which included representatives from California Native American Tribes, fishing sectors, seafood processors, offshore wind leaseholders, and state and federal agencies.
+The Statewide Strategy and summaries of Working Group meetings can be found in the Statewide Strategy for the Coexistence of California Fishing Communities and Offshore Wind Energy section.

 Statewide Strategy for the Coexistence of California Fishing Communities and Offshore Wind

-The Statewide Strategy is publicly available.
+The Statewide Strategy was adopted by the California Coastal Commission on April 16, 2026.
+A recording of the Commission meeting is available under Item 8a on the April agenda (time stamp is 1:23:56 on the video archive).
+Additionally, staff gave an informational briefing at the February 2026 meeting under Item 9 on the February agenda (time stamp is 1:39:47 on the video archive).
 The Statewide Strategy provides a guiding framework for offshore wind development to proceed in a manner that recognizes and protects California’s fishing communities.
 It presents a roadmap for proposed offshore wind projects to become consistent with California’s relevant Coastal Act policies that recognize and protect commercial and recreational fishing activities, tribal fisheries and associated facilities.

 Working Group.
 The links below provide meeting summaries and the working group roster.